thunderrabbit/robnugen-journal-entries/2003/03/08arrival_in_Japan_plan.md

 please make your way to the ABC Luggage delivery counter and our staff will meet you there.

-If, after 20 minutes or so, you still haven’t located our staff then please call our office on 03 - 6688 - 4441.
+If, after 20 minutes or so, you still havenâ€™t located our staff then please call our office on 03 - 6688 - 4441.
 We will liase with the staff at the airport who will then come and find you.
 Our staff may also page you if they fail to locate you.